usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Entropy
 A measure of the amount of uncertainty an attacker faces to determine the value of a secret.
 Entropy is usually stated in bits.
 A value having *n* bits of entropy has the same degree of uncertainty as a uniformly distributed *n*-bit random value.

-#### Equal Error Rate (EER)
-The value where a sensor's false match rate (FMR) and false non-match rate (FNMR) are equal.
-EER is a figure of merit for the sensor; the lower the EER, the more certain the sensor's decision is likely to be.

 #### Federal Information Processing Standard (FIPS)
 Under the Information Technology Management Reform Act (Public Law 104-106), the Secretary of Commerce approves the standards and guidelines that the National Institute of Standards and Technology (NIST) develops for federal computer systems.
 NIST issues these standards and guidelines as Federal Information Processing Standards (FIPS) for government-wide use.
 NIST develops FIPS when there are compelling federal government requirements, such as for security and interoperability, and there are no acceptable industry standards or solutions.
 See background information for more details.